SMSF Bare Trusts: A Complete Guide

 - SIS Act provisions

-- Australian Taxation Office LRBA guidelines
+- ATO LRBA guidelines

 - Trust law requirements